 What should be my expectations for this GEEO program?

-Before you decide on travelling with GEEO it is important that you read all of the information about the program you are considering.
+Before you decide on traveling with GEEO it is important that you read all of the information about the program you are considering.
 To summarize, our programs are quite adventurous.

 • Sometimes you will have full days of transportation as this trip covers a lot of ground.
-The roads will often be an adventure in itself.
+The transportation will often be an adventure in itself.

 • You must be able to easily carry or roll your luggage, so do not over-pack.